cjmaaz/ArchStarterPack/README.md

    - Test in a safe environment first

 **Quick Diagnostics:**
-If you encounter issues, run the diagnostics tool:
+If you encounter issues, run the diagnostics tool (shows commands and output):
 ```bash
 cd cachy_os_config/
 ./diagnostics.sh